nus-cs2103-AY1617S2/addressbook-level4/docs/DeveloperGuide.md

     There are three priorities: High, Medium, Low.
 By default, tasks are low priority.
     - `Tags`
     Tags are independent of tasks.
 Tags and tasks have a many-to-many relationship where zero or more tags can be added to a task and zero or more tasks can be listed under a tag
-    - `Recurrence interval`
-    Specifies the interval at which user wants to be reminded of a recurring task
 - Special Types
     - `Event`
     A task with different `start time` and `end time`.
 It represents tasks to be carried out over a period of time